Which place is cheaper, Houston or Cincinnati?

 Both Houston and Cincinnati during the autumn are popular places to visit.
 Also, the city's sights and attractions, the shopping scene, and the music scene are the main draw to Houston this time of year.

 In the autumn, Cincinnati is cooler than Houston.
-Typically, the autumn temperatures in Cincinnati in October are around 58°F (15°C), and Houston is about 71°F (22°C).
+Typically, the autumn temperatures in Cincinnati in October average around 58°F (15°C), and Houston averages at about 71°F (22°C).

 Houston gets a good bit of rain this time of year.
 Cincinnati usually gets less rain in October than Houston.
 Cincinnati gets 2.2 inches (56 mm) of rain, while Houston receives 4.2 inches (107 mm) of rain this time of the year.